Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Experiments

 This discrepancy is evident across several datasets.
 In ADE~\citep{zhou2019semantic} and COCO~\citep{lin2014microsoft, tong2024cambrian}, while a text-only model's overall performance is only marginally above chance (see \Cref{fig:multimodal_results}), it achieves substantial accuracy on the relative location sub-category (\Cref{fig:ade,fig:coco}).
 This phenomenon is amplified in knowledge-intensive benchmarks.
 In ScienceQA~\citep{lu2022learn} (\Cref{fig:scienceqa}), text-only performance accounts for the majority of the accuracy of questions aimed at grades 10-12.
 Likewise, many academic subjects within the MMMU and MMMU Pro benchmarks~\citep{yue2024mmmu} (\Cref{fig:mmmu,fig:mmmupro}) contain many instances solvable with a question or an image, respectively, allowing unimodal models to succeed without question or visual information.
 Conversely, Q-Bench~\citep{wu2023qbench} (\Cref{fig:qbench}) exhibits the opposite pattern.
 Individual categories show a dependence on both image and text intra-modality dependencies, yet the aggregate metrics in \Cref{fig:multimodal_results} indicate a notable bias toward the image modality.

-These findings are further corroborated by our analysis of datasets such as MME~\citep{fu2023mme} and BLINK~\citep{fu2024blink} in \Cref{fig:appendix_category_analysis}.
+These findings are corroborated by our analysis of datasets such as MME~\citep{fu2023mme} and BLINK~\citep{fu2024blink} in \Cref{fig:appendix_category_analysis}.
 We demonstrate that the degree of modality dependence is often inconsistent within a single benchmark.
-This highlights the profound difficulty in curating well-balanced multi-modal datasets, as uni-modal dependencies can emerge and vary unpredictably across different sub-populations of the data.
+This highlights the multi-dimensional nature of multi-modal datasets, intra- and inter-modality dependencies emerge and vary unpredictably across different sub-populations of the data.